CapsAdmin/NattLua/README.md

 local y = x + 1
 ```

-This code will log an error about potentially calling a nil value, but it will continue while removing nil from the set.
+This code will log an error about potentially calling a nil value, but it will continue while removing nil from the set onwards.
+It does this by copying the current scope where.

-# Current goals
+# Current status and goals
-I focus strongly on type inferrence and adding tests.
-The parsing part of the project is mostly done except I have some ideas to make it cleaner.
+At the moment I focus strongly on type inferrence and adding tests while trying to keep the code sane.

+The parsing part of the project is mostly done except I have some ideas to make it cleaner and more extendable.
-I personally feel this is similar to how CryEngine strived to make its engine real-time and WYSIWYG without taking precomputation shortcuts.
-It's fun and challenging at the same time.

-In the end I'm making this language for myself, but it's here for people to see and use if they want.

 # Types

 Fundementally the typesystem consists of number, string, table, function, symbol, set, tuple and any.
-As an example, some of the types can be described by the typesystem like this:
+As an example, types can be described by the language like this:

 ```lua
 local type Boolean = true | false